Maheshk-MSFT/job-search-rag-weaviate/README.md

 The schema should define the properties of your job postings and configure the vectorizer.
 Crucially, the `search_text` property should be configured for vectorization, while other properties can be set to `skip: true` to avoid indexing them.

 ### 4. Data Ingestion
-Run the Python ingestion script (`ingest_data.py`) to read the prepared CSV file and load the 300 records into your Weaviate collection.
+Run the Python ingestion script (`load_dataset_into_weaviate.py`) to read the prepared CSV file and load the 300 records into your Weaviate collection.

 After the script completes, you can verify that the objects were created successfully using the **Weaviate Console** or the **Weaviate Studio plugin** in VS Code.

 ### 5. Run the Streamlit UI
-Launch the user interface to interact with the search application.
+Launch the user interface to interact with the search application. - Refer: job_search_api.py, streamlit_app.py

 1. Navigate to the project's root directory in your terminal.
 2. Run the following command: